CompIsle/ES-U15-A2/doc/Documentation.md

 Another demand from the client was to provide an interesting and educational presentation, and several mock-ups were essential to this process. the readable fonts enhance accessibility as to allow all users to view the content without struggle.

+I optimized the code in order to create extra legibility and functionality within the website.
+Functionality tests were then conducted in order to ensure the site is accessible from all browsers in order to make sure the potential jobs are open to as many users as possible.

+A speed test was also conducted to ensure the site was fully optimized for the client, the tests revealed a fast running site with little to no issues.

+## Review